1986

 Window 6 - far right

-The Risen Christ, symbolized by the crown in panel 4, reaches out His hand of invitation (panels 3 and 4).
-The fish net in panels 1 and 2 gathers fish of every kind which will be sorted at the close of the age (Matthew 13).
-On the Lord's left side (our right) are the eternal flames of judgment (panels 1 and 2) and on His right side (our left) are the bright golden colors of heaven (panels 3 and 4).
+The crown in panel 1 symbolizes the Risen Christ.
+The hand of God is seen reaching down from the top two panels as an invitation.
+A net in panels 4 and 5 gathers fish of every kind, to be sorted at the end of the age (Matthew 13:47-50).
+On the Lord’s left (our right) burn the eternal flames of judgment, while on His right (our left) shine the golden hues of heaven (Matthew 25:31-46).